Marine transportation safety investigation M19P0057

 Vancouver Harbour, British Columbia

-On 17 March 2019, the bulk carrier Caravos Harmony, with 21 people on board, was proceeding to Anchorage D in Vancouver Harbour, British Columbia, when it collided with the bulk carrier Pan Acacia, which was anchored at Anchorage A. The Caravos Harmony later anchored at Anchorage D under its own power with an escort assistance from the tug Seaspan Raven.
-Both vessels involved in the collision sustained major damage.
+On 17 March 2019, the bulk carrier Caravos Harmony, under the conduct of a pilot, was proceeding to an anchorage in Vancouver Harbour, British Columbia, when it struck the anchored bulk carrier Pan Acacia.
+Both vessels sustained damage.
 No pollution or injuries were reported.
-The TSB is investigating.

 TSB deploys a team to Vancouver Harbour, British Columbia, following a collision between 2 vessels

 The Transportation Safety Board of Canada (TSB) is deploying a team of investigators to Vancouver Harbour, British Columbia, following the collision between the M.V.
 Caravos Harmony and the M.V.
 Pan Acacia.
 The occurrence took place on March 17, 2019 at approximately 00:20 local time.
 The TSB will gather information and assess the occurrence.

 Zillur Rahman began his career as an engineering cadet and currently holds a Transport Canada Class-1 (Motor) Certificate of Competency.
 In his 25 years of experience as an engineer, he has held several positions both sea-going and shore-based, with such companies and organizations as: Neptune Orient Lines (now American President Lines); Mediterranean Shipping Company; Barber Ship Management; and BC Ferries.
 His experience includes work with tankers, chemical tankers, bulk carriers, container ships, and roll-on-roll-off passenger ferries.

 Download high-resolution photos from the TSB Flickr page.